List of Fire Force characters: White-Clad

 A Third Generation pyrokinetic who was previously a member of the White-Clad's assassin branch known as the Butchers (屠リ人, Hofuri Bito), a massacre expert specializing in annihilation and able to use his Crimson Barrett ability to create multiple missiles to attack with.
 Assault was dispatched to deal with Company 8 when they entered the Nether and attacks Iris and Tamaki Kotatsu in the Netherworld after they got separated from their group.
-After being defeated by Tamaki in a humiliating fashion, Assault vowed to defeat her while gradually realizing he is developing feeling for her.
+After being defeated by Tamaki in a humiliating fashion, Assault vowed to defeat her while gradually realizing he is developing an attraction to her.